andsmedeiros/uevloop/README.md

 ```

 When the function `sch_manage_timers` is called, two things happen:
-1. The reschedule_queue is flushed  and every timer in it is rescheduled accordingly;
+1. The schedule_queue is flushed  and every timer in it is scheduled accordingly;
 2. The scheduler iterates over the enqueued timer list from the begining and breaks it when it finds a timer scheduled further in the future.
 It then procedes to move each timer from the extracted list  to the event queue, where they will be further collected and processed.

 #### Scheduler time resolution